We take security seriously.

 Data Deletion/Destruction

-At the request of a customer, we will expunge all customer data from NextRequest servers.
+At a customer’s request, we will expunge all customer data from NextRequest servers.

 Confidentiality Agreements